 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 12516, 12699, 12513):

 An HE beamformer that transmits an HE NDP Announcement frame that has only one STA Info field shall set the Nc subfield(#Ed) to 0 and the Feedback Type And Ng subfield(#Ed) to 0.
-The HE beamformee that is the intended receiver of an HE NDP Announcement frame that has only one STA Info field shall ignore the values of the Nc subfield, Ng subfield (B26 of the STA Info subfield) and Codebook Size subfield .(#8712, #10156, #9924, #9927)
+The HE beamformee that is the intended receiver of an HE NDP Announcement frame that has only one STA Info field shall provide SU-type feedback and may use different Nc, Ng, and codebook size parameters from those indicated in the HE NDP Announcement frame (i.e., the HE beamformee ignores the values of the Nc subfield, Ng subfield (B26 of the STA Info subfield), Codebook Size subfield, Partial BW Info subfield)(#12516, 12699, 12513).(#8712, #10156, #9924, #9927)

 An example of the HE non-TB sounding protocol with a single HE beamformee is shown in Figure 27-6 (An example of the sounding protocol with a single HE beamformee).